 Good Credit: This is the best score one can achieve.
 The range lies between 701 to 759.
 Usually, you can avail of any financial help you want.
 However, there is no guarantee that the best deals will be provided to you.

-Excellent Credit: Usually, the score of 850 is considered to be perfect.
+Excellent Credit: Usually, a score of 850 is considered to be perfect.
 Although it is quite challenging to reach the score, generally, a score of 720 is enough to procure an auto loan, and a credit score of 760 will provide with the best mortgage rates.

 Why is it advised to maintain a good credit score?